lukas-krecan/ShedLock/README.md

     .withLockedByValue("my-value")
     .build())
 ```

+If you need to specify a schema, you can set it table name using the usual dot notation
+`new JdbcTemplateLockProvider(datasource, "my_schema.shedlock")`

 #### Warning
 **Do not manually delete lock row or document from DB table.** ShedLock has an in-memory cache of existing locks